PoisotLab/ms_mangal_synthesis/manuscript.md

-The earliest recorded ecological networks date back to the late nineteenth century, with a strong increase in the rate of collection around the 1980s (+@fig:temporal).
+The earliest recorded ecological networks date back to the late nineteenth century, with a strong increase in the rate of collection around the 1980s (@fig:temporal).
 Although the volume of available networks has increased over time, the sampling of these networks in space has been uneven.
-In +@fig:spatial, we show that globally, network collection is biased towards the Northern hemisphere, and that different types of interactions have been sampled in different places.
+In @fig:spatial, we show that globally, network collection is biased towards the Northern hemisphere, and that different types of interactions have been sampled in different places.
 As such, it is very difficult to find a spatial area of sufficiently large size in which we have networks of predation, parasitism, and mutualism.
-The inter-tropical zone is particularly data-poor, either because data producers from the global South correctly perceive massive re-use of their data by Western world scientists as a form of scientific neo-colonialism [as advanced by @mauthner13open], thereby providing a powerful incentive *against* their publication, or because ecological networks are subject to the same data deficit that is affecting all fields on ecology in the tropics [@collen08tropical].
-As @bruna10scientific identified almost ten years ago, improved data deposition requires an infrastructure to ensure they can be repurposed for future research, which we argue is provided by `mangal.io` for ecological interactions.
+The inter-tropical zone is particularly data-poor, either because data producers from the global South correctly perceive massive re-use of their data by Western world scientists as a form of scientific neo-colonialism [as advanced by @Mauthner2013OpeAcc], thereby providing a powerful incentive *against* their publication, or because ecological networks are subject to the same data deficit that is affecting all fields on ecology in the tropics [@Collen2008TroBio].
+As @Bruna2010SciJou identified almost ten years ago, improved data deposition requires an infrastructure to ensure they can be repurposed for future research, which we argue is provided by `mangal.io` for ecological interactions.

 ![Each point on the map corresponds to a network with parasitic, mutualistic, and predatory interactions.
 It is noteworthy that the spatial coverage of these types of interactions is uneven; the Americas have almost no parasitic network, for example.
 Some places have barely been studied at all, including Africa and Eastern Asia.
 This concentration of networks around rich countries speaks to inadequate coverage of the diversity of landscapes on Earth.](figures/map_networks_type.png){#fig:spatial}

 ## Network size does not increase over time

-In +@fig:size, we report the changes in the number of nodes in ecological networks over time - interestingly, even though the field of network ecology itself is growing [@borrett14rise], the overwhelming majority of networks collected to date remain under a hundred species.
-This is most likely explained, not by the fact that ecological networks are necessarily small, but by the immense effort required to assemble these datasets [@jordano16sampling].
-Indeed, @jordano16chasing emphasizes that the correct empirical description of ecological networks requires extensive field work in addition to a profound knowledge of the system's natural history.
+In @fig:size, we report the changes in the number of nodes in ecological networks over time - interestingly, even though the field of network ecology itself is growing [@Borrett2014RisNet], the overwhelming majority of networks collected to date remain under a hundred species.
+This is most likely explained, not by the fact that ecological networks are necessarily small, but by the immense effort required to assemble these datasets [@Jordano2016SamNet].
+Indeed,
+@Jordano2016ChaEco emphasizes that the correct empirical description of ecological networks requires extensive field work in addition to a profound knowledge of the system's natural history.
 These multiple constraints contribute to keeping network size small.

 ![Bins of network size (as measured by the number of nodes) through time.
 Although the rythm of network collection has intensified, most networks that have been archived remain relatively small, most often having fewer than 100 species.](figures/properties_over_time.png){#fig:size}

 ## Different interaction types have been studied in different biomes

-@whittaker62classification suggested that natural communities can be partitioned across biomes, largely defined as a function of their relative precipitation and temperature.
-For all networks for which the latitude and longitude were known, we extracted the value temperature (BioClim1, yearly average) and precipitation (BioClim12, total annual) from the WorldClim 2 data [@fick17worldclim].
-Using these we can plot every network on the map of biomes drawn by @whittaker62classification (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
-In +@fig:biomes, we show that even though networks capture the overall diversity of precipitation and temperature, types of networks have been studied in sub-spaces only.
+@Whittaker1962ClaNat suggested that natural communities can be partitioned across biomes, largely defined as a function of their relative precipitation and temperature.
+For all networks for which the latitude and longitude were known, we extracted the value temperature (BioClim1, yearly average) and precipitation (BioClim12, total annual) from the WorldClim 2 data [@Fick2017Wor2N].
+Using these we can plot every network on the map of biomes drawn by
+@Whittaker1962ClaNat (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
+In @fig:biomes, we show that even though networks capture the overall diversity of precipitation and temperature, types of networks have been studied in sub-spaces only.
 Specifically, parasitism networks have been studied in colder and drier climates; mutualism networks in wetter climates; predation networks display less of a bias.

 ![List of networks across in the space of biomes as originally presented by @Whit62.
 Predation networks, *i.e.* food webs, seem to have the most global coverage; parasitism networks are restricted to low temperature and low precipitation biomes, congruent with the majority of them being in Western Europe.
 Shading in the background of the figure represents the relative abundance of the different precipitation/temperature combinations on Earth, above -60 degrees of latitude.](figures/networks_by_biomes.png){#fig:biomes}

-To scale this analysis up to the 19 BioClim variables in @fick17worldclim, we extracted the position of every network in the bioclimatic space, conducted a principal component analysis on the scaled bioclimatic variables, and projected the sampling locations in the resulting subspace formed by the first two principal components, as presented in +@fig:pca.
+To scale this analysis up to the 19 BioClim variables in @Fick2017Wor2N, we extracted the position of every network in the bioclimatic space, conducted a principal component analysis on the scaled bioclimatic variables, and projected the sampling locations in the resulting subspace formed by the first two principal components, as presented in @fig:pca.
 This ordination has a number of interesting properties.
 First, the

 {==TK==}(the distance was ranged to $]0;1]$ for the sake of interpretation).
-As shown in +@fig:ecc, mutualistic interactions tend to have values that are higher than both parasitism and predation, suggesting that they have been sampled in more unique environments.
+As shown in @fig:ecc, mutualistic interactions tend to have values that are higher than both parasitism and predation, suggesting that they have been sampled in more unique environments.